Create a compliance map

 Tip

-To make further adjustments to the rational statement, you can edit it after copying.
+To make further adjustments to the rational statement, you can edit it with Edit rationale option.

-• Import standards or regulations that contain related requirements If there are available related requirements that have not been imported to your compliance map, in the Related requirements side panel, under the Rationale field, click on the title of an authoritative document to begin the import process.
+• Import standards or regulations that contain related requirements If there are related requirements that are not imported to your compliance map, do the following:

 Showcase your organization's adherence to specifications relevant to the business by mapping controls to requirements.
 Mapped requirements also appear in Control X-Ray and help auditors familiarize themselves with a control based on mapped requirements.